Why I Choose Bedford County Schools

-Keith Wortham, Community Middle School
+Keith Wortham, Community Elementary School

 "I have been proud to call Harris Middle School my education home for the past 35 years.
 Even though the challenges we face in helping young people have changed over the years, this school's commitment to excellence hasn't wavered.
 I am also happy to say that I have many great friends who are Bedford County educators."

-Jon Brock, Harris Middle School
+Jon Brock, Retired, Harris Middle School